The School of Engineering and Applied Sciences offers several five-year combined degree programs leading to a bachelor’s degree and a master's degree.

 The requirements in the School of Management allow students to customize their electives from nine possible concentrations.

-Join us on Zoom for an online information session and explore how an MBA enhances your career.
+Join us for an in-person or online information session and explore how an MBA enhances your career.
 Sessions are approximately 45 minutes.
 Prospective students learn about the Engineering/MBA combined degree program’s competitive strengths, extensive network, career services, experiential learning opportunities, and the admissions process.
 Current UB students are asked to register for and attend one of the many sessions offered throughout the year.
-If you’re unable to attend a live session, a recorded session is available through the School of Management’s webinar library.
+If you’re unable to attend a live session, a recorded session is available through the School of Management’s Digital Library.

 Please email specific program questions to email@example.com and one of the School of management admissions staff will follow up.